 Who can I approach to discuss my care?

-You can speak directly to your care worker or you can call the office and speak to Amy (customer care) or Chrissie (care manager).
+You can speak directly to your care worker or you can call the office and speak to Amy (Care Manager).

 Where do your care workers come from?